DeuxHuitHuit/ajax_checkbox/README.md

 Makes the checkbox field editable inline in the table publish view.
 Value is saved right away.

+### KNOWN LIMITATIONS

+Due to the way Symphony's selection works in the table mode, ajax checkboxes can't be in the last column.

 ### REQUIREMENTS ###

 - Symphony CMS version 2.3.4 and up (as of the day of the last release of this extension)